twio142/treemux/README.md

 # Tmux Side-Nvim-Tree

-`tmux-side-nvim-tree` opens a sidebar with Neovim's [Nvim-Tree](https://github.com/nvim-tree/nvim-tree) file explorer,
-With additional cool features like:
+`tmux-side-nvim-tree` opens a sidebar with Neovim's [Nvim-Tree](https://github.com/nvim-tree/nvim-tree) file explorer, with additional cool features like:

 - Automatic updates on Nvim-Tree as you change directory in shell.
 - Nvim-Tree to shell interaction possible with [tmuxpaste.vim](https://github.com/kiyoon/tmuxpaste.vim).